 Amazon sellers tend to set out on their ecommerce journey for similar reasons.
 Many want to become their own bosses, others seek the flexibility that remote work offers, and some are simply curious enough to try it.
-Success as an Amazon seller is accessible to very nearly everyone — 85% of Amazon’s third-party (3P) sellers are profitable — and 3P brands come in all sizes.
+Success as an Amazon seller is accessible to very nearly everyone — 76% of Amazon sellers operating small to midsize businesses (SMBs)are profitable.

 We spoke directly to highly successful Amazon sellers to get their tips on how to transform your business, and identified common traits and behaviors of Amazon’s millionaire sellers to see what game-changing strategies our data reveals.
 Let’s dive in.

-To get a complete picture of how million-dollar sellers get ahead, we compared them to those who hadn’t yet cleared $1 million in lifetime sales — the latter being a larger group comprising 72% of sellers (9% say they don’t know their lifetime sales total).
-In terms of demographics—age, gender, location, etc.—there don’t appear to be any major differences.
+To get a complete picture of how million-dollar sellers got ahead in 2020, we compared them to those who hadn’t yet cleared $1 million in lifetime sales — the latter being a larger group comprising 72% of sellers (9% say they don’t know their lifetime sales total).
+In terms of demographics — age, gender, location, etc.— there don’t appear to be any major differences.

 - Age: The most populous age range among both million-dollar sellers and non-million dollar sellers is between 25 and 35, but there are sellers from ages 18 to over 65 in both groups